MobileCloudNetworking/mobaas/README.md

 # MCN Service Manger

-This is the MCN Service Manager
+This is the MCN Service Manager.

+To checkout the code and also setup the example SO, do the following:

+    $ git clone git@git.mobile-cloud-networking.eu:cloudcontroller/mcn_sm.git
+    $ cd mcn_sm
+    $ git submodule init
+    $ git submodule update

-An example and naive example of an EPC Service Manager can be found in ./example For service manager implementers they simply need to follow this example for their own service.
+An example and naive example of an EPC Service Manager can be found in `./example` For service manager implementers they simply need to follow this example for their own service.

 You can run this example by `python ./example/demo_service_manager.py`